DanialArab/SQL/README.md

 # Structured Query Language

 This repo documents my solutions to **Leetcode - Database questions using SQL**.
 The Leetcode database was first needed to be regenerated in my MySQL server using the SQL Schema presented in the Leetcode questions.
-This is required to be able to make a query in the jupyter notebook using my MySQL credentials.
+This is required to be able to make a query in the Jupyter Notebook using my MySQL credentials.
+All of my solutions are presented in Jupyter Notebook **<a href="https://github.com/DanialArab/SQL/blob/master/Leetcode_Database_Questions.ipynb>Leetcode_Database_Questions</a>**.

 Also included in this repo is my notes from a course Complete SQL Mastery Class by Mosh Hamedani.